Rsantct/pe.audio.sys/pe.audio.sys/doc/90_FAQ.md

 ## Jackd fails to start because the sound card is in use.

-### Check for any jackd session runing on your system:
+### Check for any jackd session running on your system:

     $ pgrep -fla jackd